42 ways to combat the obesity epidemic (some more feasible than others)

 38. Always do the right thing if you know what it is.

-39. Don't eat low-fat versions of any prepared food—they just double the sugar content to disguise the lower fat content.
+39. Don't eat low-fat versions of any processed food—they just double the sugar content to disguise the lower fat content.

 41. Buy fresh, buy small.